dell/omnia/docs/source/Troubleshooting/troubleshootingguide.rst

 Provisioning logs
 --------------------

-Logs pertaining to provisioning can be viewed in ``/var/log/xcat/cluster.log`` on the target nodes.
+Logs pertaining to provisioning can be viewed in ``/var/log/xcat/cluster.log`` on the control plane.

 Logs of individual containers
 --------------------------------------------